-Utilizing the latest technology, that allows for a fast connection to customers live, providing audio-visual experiences and the capability for printing and scanning, and distributing the document with touchscreen controls to ensure that the bank does not lose a potential customer.
+Utilizing the latest technology, that allows for a fast connection to customers’ lives, providing audio-visual experiences and the capability for printing and scanning, and distributing the document with touchscreen controls to ensure that the bank does not lose a potential customer.
 These digital branches give SBI an advantage over its competitors and will aid in helping SBI increase its reach while an increase in profit.

 Marketing Strategy of State Bank of India – Distribution Strategy

-A Fortune 500 company, with a budget size of more than the sum of Rs. thirty lakh crore SBI has been included in the top 50 global banks.
-It was ranked 35 35th within the Brand Equity’s Most Trusted Brands survey for 2015.
+A Fortune 500 company, with a budget size of more than the sum of Rs. thirty lakh crore SBI, has been included in the top 50 global banks.
+It was ranked 35 35th in the Brand Equity’s Most Trusted Brands survey for 2015.
 SBI was the sole one of its banks to appear in the Nielsen survey of the top 100 brands.

 Marketing Strategy of State Bank of India – Competitive Analysis